pro2store/Pro2Store/README.md

 **Step 10:** Set up your Checkout.
 At the moment the checkout system is a collection of Joomla Modules.
 So first create a Joomla Article for your checkout and set it as a Yootheme Builder page.
 Now drop in the modules and arrange them as you wish.
 These are:

-* **mod_protostorecartsummary** - gives a summary of the checkout totals - subtotal, shipping total, grand total etc.
+* **mod_protostorecartsummary** - Displays a summary of the checkout totals - subtotal, shipping total, grand total etc.

-* **mod_protostorecartuser** - Module for allowin the user to login and register without page reload.
+* **mod_protostorecartuser** - Module for allowing the user to login and register inline.
 Also manages addresses for the order.

-* **mod_protostorecheckoutitems** - Gives a list of the items being ordered
+* **mod_protostorecheckoutitems** - Displays a list of the items being ordered

 * **mod_protostorecheckoutpaymentbuttons** - Displays the checkout buttons for whatever payment plugins are enabled (Stripe Checkout only at the moment)